shogun-toolbox/docs/DEVELOPING.md

     ctest -D ExperimentalMemCheck -R unit-GaussianProcessRegression

 #### Adding tests
 We aim to write clear, minimal, yet exhaustive tests of basic building blocks in Shogun.
 Whenever you send us C++ code, we will ask you for a unit test for it.
-We do test numerical results as compared to reference implementations (e.g. in Python), as well as corner cases, consistency etc.
+We do test numerical results as compared to reference implementations (e.g. in Python), as well as corner cases, consistency etc. Read on [test driven development](https://en.wikipedia.org/wiki/Test-driven_development), and search the web for tips on unit tests, e.g. [googletest's tips](https://github.com/google/googletest/blob/master/googletest/docs/Primer.md).

 Take inspiration from existing tests when writing new ones.
 Please structure them well.

 ## API example tests
-Make sure to read [INTERFACES.md](INTERFACES.md) and [EXAMPLES.md](EXAMPLES.md) to understand how API examples are generated.
+Make sure to read [INTERFACES.md](INTERFACES.md) and [EXAMPLES.md](EXAMPLES.md) to understand how API examples are generated, you will need the cmake switch `-DBUILD_META_EXAMPLES=ON`.
 Every API example is used for two tests: simple execution and continuous integration testing of results.
 These two tests are executed for every enabled interface language.

 Note that code for all interface examples needs to be generated as part of `make`, or using